Cross-Chain Functionality

 This diagram illustrates the bi-weekly process of distributing protocol fees across all chains in the Curvance ecosystem:

-A privileged operator initiates the process on one chain by querying veCVE lock points across all other chains using Wormhole CCQ.
+A privileged operator initiates the process on one chain by querying points across all other chains using Wormhole CCQ.

 After verification of chain data, the system pulls accumulated fees from the local FeeManager.